-Two of the above scenarios-'Compliance with WHO Interim Target 1 scenario' and 'Toward the next lower WHO Interim Target scenario'-illustrate the power of coordinated approaches.
+Two of the above-noted scenarios-compliance with WHO Interim Target 1 scenario and toward the next lower WHO Interim Target scenario-illustrate the power of coordinated approaches.
 In both cases, regions would cooperate to the extent necessary for achieving common air quality improvement targets through differentiated action such that, overall, the economic resources spent on pollution controls are minimized.

-The two scenarios aim at different air quality targets, and result in different distributions of air quality benefits and costs.
+The two scenarios aim at different air quality targets and result in different distributions of air quality benefits and costs:

-- Following conventional approaches, the 'Compliance with WHO Interim Target 1 scenario' prioritizes action in the most-polluted places by imposing a uniform target that should be met in all regions of South Asia.
-For convenience, the WHO Interim Target 1 of 35 μ g/m3 has been adopted for 2030.
-The ambient PM{2.5} levels under this scenario are often lower than under the 'Toward the next lower WHO Interim Target scenario', especially in the Indo-Gangetic Plain. - In the 'Toward the next lower WHO Interim Target scenario' all regions reduce their mean exposure levels gradually along the four WHO Interim Targets of 35, 25, 15, and 10 μg/m3 toward the WHO Guideline of 5 μg/m3.
+- Following conventional approaches, the compliance with WHO Interim Target 1 scenario prioritizes action in the most-polluted places by imposing a uniform target that should be met in all regions of South Asia.
+For convenience, WHO Interim Target 1 of 35 μ g/m3 has been adopted for 2030.
+The ambient PM{2.5} levels under this scenario are often lower than under the toward the next lower WHO Interim Target scenario, especially on the Indo-Gangetic Plain. - In the toward the next lower WHO Interim Target scenario, all regions reduce their mean exposure levels gradually along the four WHO Interim Targets of 35, 25, 15, and 10 μ g/m3 toward the WHO guideline of 5 μ g/m3.
 This more innovative approach does not delay progress that could easily be made in less-polluted places until the air quality target becomes achievable in the more-polluted places.
-Most importantly, a more uniform distribution of air quality improvements delivers significantly higher health benefits to societies, while harvesting gains from low-cost measures.
+Most important, a more uniform distribution of air quality improvements delivers significantly higher health benefits to societies while harvesting gains from low-cost measures.

-Due to their contrasting target-setting rationales, the four scenarios result in a rather different distribution of air quality improvements (Figure 3.7).
-Most notably, in 2030, the WHO Interim Target 1 appears achievable throughout South Asia except in areas with high levels of pollution from natural sources.
-Local hotspots with exposures above 35 μ g/m3 remain in the scenarios, even if the mean exposure in the region falls below this level.
+Because of their contrasting target-setting rationales, the four scenarios result in rather different distributions of air quality improvements (map 3.2).
+Most notably, in 2030, WHO Interim Target 1 appears achievable throughout South Asia, except in areas with high levels of pollution from natural sources.
+Local hotspots with exposures above $35 \ \mu g/m^3$ remain in the scenarios, even if the mean exposure in the region falls below this level.

-The four AQM approaches differ not only in the amount and regional distribution of improvements, but also in their cost-effectiveness.
+The four AQM approaches differ not only in the amount and regional distribution of improvements, but also in their cost-effectiveness: